cdapio/cdap/docs/loom-docs/source/guide/admin/index.rst

     :alt: alternate text
     :figclass: align-center

-The defaults tab screen defines the default settings when a cluster is created
+The defaults tab screen defines the default specifications, settings and services provided when a cluster is initially created.
+The provider, hardware type and image type can be selected from the drop down menu among those defined in their corresponding sections.
+The 'Config' box allows JSON-formatted input to define additional custom configurations for defaults.
+Multiple service can be added as default software capabilities; select a service from a drop down menu and click 'Add service' to add.
+To remove a service, press the '-' next to the service you want removed.

 .. figure:: catalog-screenshot-3.png
     :align: center